 「彼女はときどき、家族に電話します。」

-The first means she calls every time she has a business trip.
+Sentence 1 means that she calls her family every time she goes on a business trip.

 「このページを開くたびに、単語を一つ覚えます。」